jiahui254/jiahui254.github.io/_pages/about.md

 <!--
 - **Wang, J.**, & Ulker, E. (2025) Theory of planned behavior in tourism and hospitality.
 In Theories and Models in Tourism and Hospitality Research (pp. ).
 CABI.

 - **Wang, J.**, Berbekova, A., & Uysal M. Enhancing competitiveness of SMEs: The role of sustainability and quality of life.
-In Competitiveness of SMEs in Hospitality and Tourism: A Multidisciplinary Approach (pp. ).  -->
+In Competitiveness of SMEs in Hospitality and Tourism: A Multidisciplinary Approach (pp. ).

+- Uysal, M., & **Wang, J.** (2025).
+Quality of life and cultural and heritage tourism.
+In X. Matteucci & S. Moretti (Eds.), The future of cultural tourism (pp. [insert page range]).
+Channel View Publications. -->

 - **Wang, J.**, & Uysal, M. S. (2024).
 Quality of life and tourism experience.
 In Handbook of Experience Science (pp. 116-130).
 Edward Elgar Publishing.